Published by : Bipin BaloniPublished on: May 26, 2026

 You can hold the Cobra pose for about 15 to 30 seconds.
 However, you must ensure that you follow the steps and maintain safety precautions.

-3. Can cobra pose burn belly fat?
+3. Can Cobra Pose burn belly fat?

 The Bhujangasana or cobra position may be your best choice for reducing abdominal fat.
 The cobra stance helps reduce belly fat by concentrating on the abdomen.